MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/common-performance-issue-resolutions.md

 You can choose from a wide range of [cloud storage](connections/cloud-storage-blob-connections.md) options with varying&mdash;or configurable&mdash;storage capacity for the Excel file.
 However, having a single large Excel file with all tables defined in that file adds extra overhead for the app while it downloads the file and reads data to load at the client side.

 Instead of using one large file, split the data into multiple Excel files with minimal data tables.
-Then connect to each file only when you need it.<!--note from editor: Edit okay?--> This way, loading the data from the data table happens in fragments, reducing the overhead of having many tables or a large dataset.
+Then connect to each file only when you need it.
+This way, loading the data from the data table happens in fragments, reducing the overhead of having many tables or a large dataset.

 ### File location